 Do Not - Attempt to circumvent the intermediary by contacting the client directly.
 This is the absolute quickest way to land yourself on a business broker’s blacklist.
 In almost all cases, the sale of a manufacturing business is highly private, with not even the employees aware of the sale.
 The change in ownership is often not made public because of the importance of a smooth transition with suppliers and customers.

-Contacting a seller directly risks exposure of the sale and could cause irreparable damage to the company.
+Contacting a seller directly risks exposure to the sale and could cause irreparable damage to the company.
 This not only destroys your trust with the seller and the broker, but it is also a breach of the non-disclosure agreement, a binding legal document.
 You will not have a future opportunity to work with the broker.

 Being inquisitive at this stage is a good thing

 Do - Ask lots of questions.
 When pursuing a business, you will be given an overview of the company’s operations and capabilities.
-However, this is only the tip of the iceberg in terms of information you will need to know if you decide to buy.
-Here at Accelerated Manufacturing Brokers, Inc. we are big believers in “pre-due diligence”—asking any questions you can think of before committing to purchase.
+However, this is only the tip of the iceberg in terms of the information you will need to know if you decide to buy.
+Here at Accelerated Manufacturing Brokers, Inc., we are big believers in “pre-due diligence”—asking any questions you can think of before committing to purchase.
 Once you have signed an NDA and provided evidence of your qualifications as a buyer, you are encouraged to ask anything you think you need to know!

 Of course, some information may be withheld until the due diligence phase for the protection of the seller, but there is plenty you can learn about a company’s fit for you without digging into that level of information.
 Asking questions shows that you are fully invested in the future of the company and aware of the impact it will have on your own future.
 Do not be afraid to ask about the business, financing, or the process.
 This could be the largest transaction of your life, so make sure you know what you are signing up for!